pedeli123/greyhawk/README.md

 Google Sheet: https://docs.google.com/spreadsheets/d/1h1rJa-fshPbuzaqabQUjIDmuM2O6f5K0KPEvaAQT568/edit#gid=0

-Created by Ilya Ilyankou and Jack Dougherty.
-Learn how to create your own copy and see related Leaflet map templates in our book, *Hands-On Data Visualization*: https://handsondataviz.org/leaflet.html

 ## Edit and store data in Google Sheets or CSV
 The map pulls data for each place from a single CSV file that matches our Google Sheets template.
 You can store your data remotely (in a published Google Sheet) or locally (as a CSV file in your online GitHub folder).

-To store your data remotely in Google Sheets, go to our template to *File > Make a Copy* and store in your Google Drive.
+To store your data remotely in Google Sheets, go to https://docs.google.com/spreadsheets/d/1h1rJa-fshPbuzaqabQUjIDmuM2O6f5K0KPEvaAQT568/edit#gid=0
+*File > Make a Copy* and store in your Google Drive.
 Your Google Sheet must be public and published.

 Click `Share` button, and change permissions to *Anyone on the internet with this link can view*.
 Then go to `File > Publish to the web > Places`, and choose `Comma-separated values (.csv)` as shown below.